 When The Student Is Ready, The Teacher Will Appear

-Last July I received an email from a friend.
+A few years ago I got an email from a friend.
 The subject line read: “How to crush your comfort zone.”
 I’d heard how doing comfort zone challenges could transform your life, so I opened it without hesitation.

 My friend wrote about he had recently signed up to this course called Comfort Zone Crusher Challenges and described how he had walked through a busy shopping mall with his hands in the air and asked a stranger for a sip of their drink.